chaos-generator/qmetrics/NOTES.md

 To model a supermarket shopping basket, I'll have a Product, a Basket Item, a Discount and the basked itself.

-I usually separate my items in packages accoring to their responsibilities, for instance, I'll have the classes mentioned above in a pojo package.
+I usually separate my items in packages according to their responsibilities, for instance, I'll have the classes mentioned above in a pojo package.
 So I'll start from there.